datreeio/datree/examples/README.md

 ```

 #### WORKLOAD_MISSING_NAMESPACE_FOR_NAMESPACED_RESOURCES
-This rule ensures that all the namespace scoped resources are namescoped as it prevents kubernetes users from accidently deploying workloads into default namespace when they don't specify namespace.
+This rule ensures that all the namespace scoped resources are namescoped as it prevents kubernetes users from accidentally deploying workloads into default namespace when they don't specify namespace.

 ##### When this rule is failing?
-When any namespace scoped resource does not have any namespace specified.
+When any namespace scoped resource does not have a namespace specified.

 ```
 apiVersion: v1